Pieing: United Kingdom

 Comedian Jonathan May-Bowles (also known as Jonny Marbles) pied Rupert Murdoch in July 2011 during a highly publicized testimony before a British parliamentary committee in connection with the News International phone hacking scandal.
 May-Bowles was sentenced to serve a six-week prison sentence at Wandsworth Prison in London; this sentence was later reduced to four weeks.

 United States

+Thomas Lawrence Higgins, an American writer and gay rights activist credited with coining the term gay pride, is best known for pushing a pie into the face of anti-gay activist Anita Bryant on live television in 1977.

 In August 2010, a Michigan State University student named Ahlam Mohsem, 23, threw a Dutch apple pie into Michigan Senator Carl Levin's face and was arrested on assault and battery charges.
 The police also charged a man who allegedly distracted the senator before the pie was thrown.
 Mohsem said she threw the pie with the aim of "bringing to light Sen. Levin's war crimes" as a "Zionist".

 In September 2016, Sacramento, California, mayor Kevin Johnson was attending a charity event at Sacramento Charter High School when a man approached him and hit him in the face with a cream pie.
 Johnson then punched his assailant.
 The perpetrator, Sean Thompson, was arrested on a felony charge of assaulting a public official and misdemeanor charge of battery on school.